 As someone who is Black, bisexual, and Jewish, religion is a heavy influence on my life – and it’s a positive one.
 While bigots use the Book of Leviticus to defend their hatred of people like me, Reform Judaism taught me that in every regard, context matters.

 I learned that every letter of sacred text, while Divinely inspired, should be analyzed in regard to the period of time in which it was written, and we as Jews must determine how we apply sacred text in the present day.
 As Rabbi Harold Schulweis said:

-"Morality comes from reading the tradition in its entirety – not singling our particular verses or particular laws.
-It comes from highlighting the ethical rationale behind the laws, including the many interpretations of law, and it comes from wisdom, Jewish experience and history."
+"Morality comes from reading the tradition in its entirety – not singling out particular verses or particular laws.
+It comes from highlighting the ethical rationale behind the laws, including the many interpretations of law, and it comes from wisdom, Jewish experience, and history."

 I made the decision to come out as bisexual as an act of liberation for myself and for others, including other Black queer men.
 I want them to know that no matter what anyone else says, they can be authentically Black and masculine and queer, all at once.

 I want them to know, too, that being religious or spiritual is not at odds with their queerness; that they are made in God’s (queer) image and that there are faith communities that can offer the support, care, and love that they need.

 And I want them to know that they are enough – that their Blackness and queerness are both individually beautiful and that they perfectly complement one another.

 More than anything, I want more for my Jewish communities to openly embrace and love all queer, trans, and nonbinary people of color who enter our spaces.
 I want our beautifully layered identities to be celebrated and treated as holy.
 I want our leaders to know that understanding and applying intersectionality in all of their practices is vital – not simply for our sakes, but for the Jewish people as a whole.